top of page

 on battlefields that once were ours.
 Yet still both innocent and the guilty fall.

-I am future and the past, and though once dead I linger still alive.
+I am future and the past, and though once dead I still remain alive.

 shiver in my buried bones, that tells me I must soon revive